malagoni/WhatsAppToDiscord/docs/commands.md

     - `removeFromWhitelist #john-doe`: This would remove John Doe from the whitelist, preventing them to send you a message if you have whitelist enabled.

 ## resync
-Re-syncs your contacts and groups, and renames channels.
-Can be used when the bot can't find your desired contact or group.
+Re-syncs your contacts and groups.
+Can optionally rename the Discord channels to match WhatsApp names.
-- Format: `resync`
+- Format: `resync [rename]`

 ## enableWAUpload
 When enabled (enabled by default), the files received from Discord will be uploaded to WhatsApp, instead of providing a link to the attachment.
 File uploads takes longer and consumes more data.